 Expertise: Asia, National Security, Military, Defense Budget, Irregular Warfare, Security Force Assistance/ Security Sector Reform, Interagency Coordination, Conflict Management, Population Engagement and Cross Cultural Communications, Security and Stability Operations, and Strategic Communications

-Since he left active Service, Mark has provided consultancy work for the US government on Security Force Assistance, Afghanistan Governance and Politics, Stability operations, Interagency operations, Crisis response operations, and Asian Culture and History, specifically for: Japan, Korea, Thailand, Cambodia, Timor Leste, the Philippines and Afghanistan.
+Since he left active Service, Mark has provided consultancy work related to Future War concept development, Information Operations, Irregular Warfare, Security Force Assistance, US Army and NATO staff planning, Afghanistan Governance and Politics, Stability operations, Interagency and Civil Military operations, Crisis response operations, and Indo-Pacific Culture, History, and regional dynamics.

-Marked earned a Bachelor of Science degree with Honors in History from the United States Naval Academy and earned a Masters in Strategic Studies from the Army War College.
-He was a South and Southeast Asian Regional Area Officer and has Pashto language capability.
+Mark earned a Bachelor of Science degree with Honors in History from the United States Naval Academy and earned a Masters in Strategic Studies from the Army War College.
+He was a South and Southeast Asian Regional Affairs Officer.